+Rise early for an ambitious day of sightseeing and driving.
 Explore Kinsale a little while making your way to breakfast at the Lemon Leaf Cafe.
-They claim to offer the best coffee and breakfast in the county, and I can’t disagree.
+They claim to offer the best coffee and breakfast in the county, and I don’t disagree.

 Backtrack slightly on a 45-minute drive to the city of Cork and Blarney Castle.
 This must-see sight is home to the famous Blarney Stone.
 If you arrive early enough (or on a rainy day, as I did), you can avoid the crowds that form and explore the castle and grounds at your leisure.
 The precariously perched Stone will also be slightly less gross or terrifying without crowds.

 By mid-morning, head away from Cork toward the town of Schull (“Skull”).
 En route along the N71, stop off to see the Drombeg Stone Circle, a 75-minute drive.
 This megalithic site dates back to the Bronze/Iron Ages (as far back as 3200BC) and is one of the most-visited sites of its type.
 It also looks out across stunning rolling fields all dressed up in Irish green.
 It’s not hard to see why people have settled here for five millennia.